History of the War in Afghanistan (2001–2021): Taliban defeat

 Ground fighting began on October 21.
 Air and ground attacks broke Taliban resistance, and after Omar gave the order to retreat from Mazar-i-Sharif, the front collapsed across 12 provinces of the north, only holding in Kunduz with its large Pashtuns population.
 Omar ordered for the force to organise a defence of Kabul and the south.
 However, panic spread among the ranks and the leadership.
 On November 12, they left the capital to continue resistance from Jalalabad and Kandahar.
 Mohammed Fahim occupied the city and Burhanuddin Rabbani declared himself the new president but was not recognised by the international or Afghan communities.

 After the fall of Kabul, troops began laying down arms everywhere, with Omar giving permission for commanders in provincial capitals outside of Kandahar to surrender.
 Most al-Qaeda and Taliban were not captured, escaping to neighboring Pakistan or retreating to rural or remote mountainous regions.
 In Kunduz, about 5,000 Taliban and their Pakistani supporters remained, with the Kunduz airlift allegedly allowing up to 2,000 of both to escape, while the rest surrendered in exchange for free passage.
 However, the Dasht-i-Leili massacre killed 250 to 2,000 Taliban prisoners shot and/or suffocated to death in metal shipping containers while being transferred by Junbish-i Milli soldiers.

 After the Taliban had retreated to its southern highlands by mid-November, there was little interest in the Northern Alliance to continue advancing.
 To complete the overthrow, the US needed Pashtun allies.
 For this purpose, the CIA had cultivated Abdul Haq and Hamid Karzai.
 Haq had, however, been killed after attempting an anti-Taliban insurrection.
 Karzai almost met the same fate, barely escaping to Pakistan.
 He returned with US support and was able to organise a tribal army.
 This kept growing as he racked up victories.
 The US also started backing another Pashtun leader advancing towards Kandahar, Gul Agha Sherzai.
 The city was defended by 3,000 Taliban under the experienced command of Hafiz Abdur Rahim.

 Omar decided to defend Kandahar until the Afghan Arabs there had escaped and the Taliban who had surrendered in the north had returned home, despite pleas for surrender from other leaders.
 On 5 December, Karzai met with top Taliban leaders close to him, and may have given him a letter signed by Omar offering peace.
 On 6 December, a second meeting agreed for the Taliban to leave the city.
 This was confirmed by their ambassador to Pakistan.
 However, the deal fell through when US special forces entered the city before it was finalized and the US pressured Karzai to not negotiate.
 Donald Rumsfeld publicly denounced any peace with the Taliban.
 Taliban sources, on the other hand, say that Omar was not part of the deal and was not going to surrender Kandahar.
-In any case, Omar disappeared, leaving either for another another part of Afghanistan or Pakistan.
+In any case, Omar disappeared, leaving either for another part of Afghanistan or Pakistan.
 Most leaders and thousands of fighters also escaped to the latter.
 Karzai subsequently declared a general amnesty to them.